-Updated: Feb 9
+Updated: Feb 19

 Row Your Own Canoe

 When you seek from a place of need or lack, you are looking to fill a void, which limits your options greatly.
-You may become willing to overlook some small(or big) issues in their personality, lifestyle, or behavior, in exchange for something you perceive to need.
+You may become willing to overlook some small(or big) issues in someone's personality, lifestyle, or behavior, in exchange for something you perceive to need.
 So maybe he gets drunk and yells at you occasionally, but he knows how to change your oil and rotate your tires, so you keep him around.
 See the problem here?

 We do not need to enter into a relationship, knowing that we have the lower hand.
 That means, feeling like we have to give people a free pass, because we “need them”, especially when we aren’t afforded that courtesy back.

 Our relationships, as our society, have to become more balanced.
 When we are able to stand on our own two feet, without the assistance of another, we have a lot more options, in both life and the dating realm.
-Now, to be clear, we as humans are social beings, we like to have companionship and we are biologically programmed to have attachment objects, so wanting a man around, is not a bad inclination, wanting a man around to pay your bills, do your chores and fix your car, now we are getting into a problem territory.
+Now, to be clear, we as humans are social beings, we like to have companionship and we are biologically programmed to have attachment objects, so wanting a partner around, is not a bad inclination, wanting a partner around to pay your bills, do your chores and fix your car, now we are getting into problem territory.
 But, luckily, there’s a simple answer.

 Row your own canoe.
 Build a solid foundation in your own life before bringing someone else into it.
 It doesn't have to be perfect, nor will it ever be, but it should at least be somewhat balanced.
 Things like having a good group of friends, being centered on your goals, having your finances in line, having an actual handyman on speed dial.
 I’m not saying your life has to be perfect by any means, having your finances in line can mean you are actively paying off your debt, having your goals centered can mean you are working on that side hustle on weekends, whatever it looks like for you.
 But have your own life, because looking for someone to give it to you is only going to poke holes in the canoe of your relationship.